ryedin/site/_posts/2016-11-07-encryption-at-rest.md

 ---
-title: Encryption At Rest
+title: Encryption at Rest
 subtitle: Table Stakes for Compliance
 author: Noah Zoschke
 twitter: nzoschke
 ---

-HIPAA and PCI both have strict requirements around "encrypting data at rest".
+HIPAA and PCI both have strict requirements around "encrypting data at rest."

 AWS [Key Management Service](https://aws.amazon.com/kms/) (KMS), a managed service that offers API access to a Hardware Security Module (HSM), makes encrypting data at rest so easy and cost effective that all systems, not just those with strict compliance needs, should consider using it.

-At Convox, we use encryption at rest with KMS for app environment variables, which can contain sensitive secrets like database credentials in a DATABASE_URL variable.
+At Convox, we use encryption at rest with KMS for app environment variables, which can contain sensitive secrets like database credentials in a `DATABASE_URL` variable.

 A KMS key costs $1/month and offers priceless security.